nus-cs2103/website-base/admin/index-tee3201-fragment.md

 1. **Project report**: a single .docx or a pdf file that ==follows the template given== (template file will be available in Canvas).
    * Submission: via Canvas assignments
    * File name: `{Your Name}.docx/pdf`  e.g., `Jun Hao.docx`
-   * Optionally, you can get feedback on an early project report draft by emailing it to the prof <span class="text-danger">no later than {{ date_w13_start | date("YYYY-MM-DD", 1) }}</span> (i.e., week 13 Tuesday).
+   * Optionally, you can get feedback on an early project report draft by emailing it to the prof <span class="text-danger">no later than {{ date_w13_start | date("YYYY-MM-DD", 2) }}</span> (i.e., week 13 Wednesday).
 Note that such feedback will be limited to high-level comments only (reason: the report is graded), and given only once per student.
 1. **Demo video**:
    * Record a demo video showcasing the features of your product.
 You can use any screen recording software for this.
 One simple way is to start a Zoom meeting and record the meeting while screen-sharing your demo.
    * Use the exact version of the code you submitted (i.e., the demo should match the submitted code exactly).